A Healthy Skin and Coat for Your Dog:

 Most of our dogs suffer from a dull coat and skin irritation from time to time.

-And if your dog is anything like my Rottweiler, Kara, your dog's fur is often dusty and not so great to stroke.
-Kara loves rolling in the dirt outside.
 When the dirt she rolls in is dry, I can brush out the dust and dirt relatively easily.
-But when it's damp she really needs to be washed to really get her coat clean again.
-And I won't mention what she looks and feels like when she rolls in the mud in the pouring rain.
+But when it’s damp she really needs to be washed to really get her coat clean again.
+And I won’t mention what she looks and feels like when she rolls in the mud in the pouring rain.
 Uggh!

 Kara also has pretty sensitive skin - she gets a rash from coming into contact with the pollen from certain plants, and a major rash if she gets bitten by even one flea.
 She's allergic to fleas.